 This study has revealed that the concentrations of the main active ingredient in different commercial generic forms of moxifloxacin formulations marketed in Colombia are in the range established by USP 38 required for the submission of injectable moxifloxacin 400 mg/250 mL.
 The results for the MIC of both generics were 0.125 μg/mL, 4 μg/mL, and 8 μg/mL for resistant S. aureus, ATCC and E. coli tropicali bacteria, respectively.
 In this study, all commercial generic and USP standard reference showed similar MIC values to all bacteria evaluated.

 The authors are indebted to Cartagena University.
 We also appreciate the support of pharmacists Nohra Navarro and Carlos Sanchez from Cartagena University

 Competing interests: The authors declare no conflicts of interest.

 Provenance and peer review: Not commissioned; externally peer reviewed.

-1Farmabac Research Group, School of Pharmaceutical Sciences, Cartagena University, Cartagena, Colombia
+1Farmabac Research Group, School of Pharmaceutical Sciences, University of Cartagena, Cartagena, Colombia

-2Chemistry of Medicinal Research Group, School of Pharmaceutical Sciences, Cartagena University, Cartagena, Colombia
+2Chemistry of Medicinal Research Group, School of Pharmaceutical Sciences, University of Cartagena, Cartagena, Colombia

-3Farmabac Research Group, School of Medicine, Cartagena University, Cartagena, Colombia
+3Farmabac Research Group, School of Medicine, University of Cartagena, Cartagena, Colombia

 The aims of the study are admirable, i.e. to confirm the quality of generic moxifloxacin compared to innovator moxifloxacin used in Colombia.
 But the study is very limited as it includes only one batch of each of two generic drug products; assessment of several batches is necessary if any meaningful conclusions are to be drawn.